Clash of Champions (2017): Aftermath

 On the December 18 episode of Raw, Raw Commissioner Stephanie McMahon announced that the 2018 Royal Rumble would feature the first-ever women's Royal Rumble match.
 On SmackDown, SmackDown Women's Champion Charlotte Flair first addressed her victory over Natalya at Clash of Champions, then said that she would be waiting for the winner of the women's Royal Rumble match at WrestleMania 34.
 Naomi came out and became the first woman to announce her participation.
 They were then interrupted by The Riott Squad.
 Before they could announce their participation, Naomi stopped them and challenged two of them to a tag team match between her and Flair.
 Ruby Riott and Sarah Logan represented the Squad, but were defeated.

 In the tag team division, Chad Gable and Shelton Benjamin got a clean win over SmackDown Tag Team Champions The Usos in a non-title match.
 Gable and Benjamin received a tag team championship match on the January 2, 2018, episode and defeated The Usos, however, Jimmy, who was pinned, was not the legal man, and the match was restarted in which The Usos won.
 A rematch was scheduled for the Royal Rumble in a two out of three falls match.

 Also in the tag team division, Breezango faced The Bludgeon Brothers in a rematch from Clash of Champions which ended in disqualification after interference from The Ascension.
 Another rematch was to happen the following week, but The Bludgeon Brothers dismantled both Breezango and The Ascension.

-The 2017 Clash of Champions would be the only in the event's chronology to be SmackDown-exclusive.
-Although the event did not occur in 2018, as it was replaced by Evolution, brand-exclusive pay-per-views were discontinued following WrestleMania 34 that year.
-Clash of Champions was then reinstated in 2019 and featured the Raw, SmackDown, and 205 Live brand divisions, although in 2020, Clash of Champions just featured Raw and SmackDown as 205 Live merged under NXT in late 2019.
+A 2018 event was originally scheduled for December 16 in San Jose, California, but it was replaced by TLC: Tables, Ladders & Chairs due to the scheduling of the all-women's event Evolution in the late October slot that TLC was originally scheduled for, with TLC instead taking the date and location of the originally scheduled 2018 Clash of Champions.
+As a result, the 2017 Clash of Champions was the last to be brand-exclusive, as following WrestleMania 34 in April 2018, brand-exclusive PPV and livestreaming events for the main roster were discontinued.
+Clash of Champions was then reinstated in 2019 and featured Raw, SmackDown, and 205 Live, the latter of which was established as a separate brand from Raw after WrestleMania 34, although in 2020, Clash of Champions just featured Raw and SmackDown as 205 Live merged under WWE's developmental brand, NXT, in late 2019.